vespa-engine/blog/_posts/2022-05-09-constrained-approximate-nearest-neighbor-search.md

 This strategy will always search the `HNSW` graph unconstrained, unless the `estimated-hit-ratio` is less than the `approximate-threshold` of 5% where it uses exact search.
 Vespa's *post-filtering* implementation adjusts `targetHits` to `targetHits/estimated-hit-ratio` to increase the chance of exposing the real `targetHits` to ranking.
-By auto adjusting the `targetHits`, developers don't need to guess a higher value for `targetHits` to overcome the drawback of the *post-filtering* strategy.
+By auto-adjusting the `targetHits`, developers don't need to guess a higher value for `targetHits` to overcome the drawback of the *post-filtering* strategy.

 <pre>